GeovaniTech/shorturl/README.md

 # ShortUrl Creator

 Application to shorten long urls.
-You can generate a randonm String with 6 letters or set a custom alias.
+You can generate a random or set a custom alias.

 > Short url with customId: <a href="https://ly.devpree.com.br/le-festin">https://ly.devpree.com.br/le-festin</a>